 - A larger box to hide them all in

-- 1. You sing the little song, which is very easy to learn and sung to the tune of Little Brown Jug.
+- 1. Sing the little song, which is very easy to learn and sung to the tune of Little Brown Jug.

 2. At the end of the song you produce one of the sound pots and offer it to the child to shake and listen to.
 Even really young toddlers love playing this listening game, and if they need a little help you can prompt them with easy clues like ‘something you find on the beach’ for shells or something that begins with a “sh” sound.
 They are usually desperate to see the contents, and you will have to be quick to supervise this in order to avoid showers of rice or the threat of small objects.

-3. You can ask the children to help you count how many pennies or shells there are inside and encourage them to do this on their own if they want to.
+3. Ask the children to help you count how many pennies or shells there are inside and encourage them to do this on their own if they want to.
 Repeat The Sound Box song before you bring out each new sound, and line up all the pots.

-4. At the end, let the child shake each one in turn and see if they remember it’s contents.
+4. Finally, let the child shake each one in turn and see if they remember it’s contents.

 Stay up to date with Let's Play Music!